AnoopKunju/AnoopKunju/README.md

 # About me <img src="3WGL.gif"  height="40">
 - 👋 Hi, I’m Anoop
-- 👀 I’m interested in Data Science, Analytics and cloud computing
+- 👀 I’m interested in Data Science, Gen-AI and cloud computing
 - 🌱 I’m currently learning Analytics using R
 - 💞️ I’m looking to collaborate on ML and Analytics projects
 - 📫 How to reach me anoopkunju@gmail.com